cmur2/chef-graphite/README.md

 Since this cookbook heavily relies on Pythons `pip` to install the graphite components it should work on any platform that supports it but several dependencies are also pulled in via systems package control, where only Debian is currently supported.

+It's known to work with Graphite components around version 0.9.10.

 Required cookbooks: python

 For supported Chef/Ruby version see [Travis](https://travis-ci.org/cmur2/chef-graphite).